python/cpython/Doc/library/typing.rst

       A tuple containing the constraints of the type variable, if any.

+.. _typevartuple:

 .. class:: TypeVarTuple(name)

    Type variable tuple.
-A specialized form of :class:`type variable <TypeVar>` that enables *variadic* generics.
+A specialized form of :ref:`type variable <typevar>` that enables *variadic* generics.

    Usage::